 (Please note that a community interest company cannot nominate itself as the asset locked body.
 It also cannot nominate a non-asset locked body.
-An asset locked body is defined as a CIC or charity, a permitted society or non-UK based equivalent.)
+An asset locked body is defined as a CIC or charity, a permitted industrial and provident society or non-UK based equivalent.)

-Charity Registration Number (if applicable): NA
+Charity Registration Number (if applicable): [1158856]

-Company Registration Number (if applicable): 13024110
+Company Registration Number (if applicable):